fmrtl73/pxdocs/content/cloud-references/pure-flash-array/_index.md

    * Ensure **CSI** is enabled

 Once deployed, Portworx detects that the FlashArray secret is present when it starts up and uses the described FlashArray(s) as the storage provider.
 It then picks a backend for each drive to use, creates volumes, and attaches the volumes using iSCSI or Fibre Channel.

+{{<info>}}
+**NOTE:**

+* FlashArray currently does not support two NIC interfaces that you set up (for example, one for management and one for datapath).
+For a workaround, refer to the [iSCSI offload configuration](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/storage_administration_guide/iscsi-offload-config) section of the Red Hat documentation.
+* If you have multiple NICs on your virtual machine, then FlashArray does not distinguish the NICs that include iSCSI and the others without iSCSI.
+{{</info>}}

 ## Related topics